Legend of the Greasepole: Resurrected

 The game evolved:

-2007: Ported to Xbox 360 using XNA Game Studio.
+2007: Ported to Xbox using XNA Game Studio.
 C++ to C#.
 The game ran on consoles through Microsoft’s XNA Creators Club.
-Pureplay “labour of love” stuff, porting it in Visual Studio with a boatload of search and replace., mashed unceremoniously into C#.
+Look, this was pureplay “labour of love” stuff, done in Visual Studio with a boatload of search and replace to mash code unceremoniously into C#.
+(If “unceremoniously” also put 100th Meridian in your head, we have an understanding)

 2010: Ported again to Silverlight, Microsoft’s browser plugin.
 For years, you could play Greasepole on the web.
 Then Silverlight died and the game went dark.
-The code sat in a repository on my NAS (“PastLives”), frozen in time.
-(Not dead, just resting.)
+The code sat in a “PastLives” repository on my NAS.
+Not dead, just resting.

 A Spark Over Dinner